Parvatibai

 Parvatibai (6 April 1734 – 23 September 1763) was second wife of Sadashivrao Bhau.
 She was from the Kolhatkar family of Pen and was married to Sadashivrao Bhau after the death of his first wife Umabai and hence became a member of the Peshwa family.
 She was also a trusted confidante of Shahuji.
 Her niece Radhikabai was married to Vishwasrao.

 Panipat Campaign

 When the Marathas under Sadashivrao went to North India, she escorted her husband.
 On the way to Panipat, she performed pilgrimage at Mathura and Vrindavan, along with Nana Phadnavis and other women folks in Maratha camp.
 She was present in the final battle fought on 14 January 1761 and was successfully led out of the battlefield by some loyal men of Sadashivrao Bhau.
 She accidentally met Malharrao Holkar on her escape route, who carried her off safely to the south of river Chambal.

 Death of her Husband and aftermath

-Her husband, Sadashivrao Bhau died in the Third Battle of Panipat.
-For the rest of her life, she refused to be a widow (as she had promised her husband before the battle).
+Her husband Sadashivrao Bhau died in the Third Battle of Panipat.
+For the rest of her life, she remained a widow (as she had promised her husband before the battle).